-Classrooms can accommodate from 12 to 50 students.
+Classrooms can accommodate from 12 to 48 students.
 Classrooms are equipped with a range of equipment, including state of the art interactive video conference equipment, VCR player, DVD player, dry-erase writing boards, LCD projectors, document camera, and computers that link to Kaiser Permanente's internal network and the internet.
-The computer lab contains twenty-two (22) computers connected to Kaiser Permanente's internal network and the internet.
+The computer lab contains twenty-two (22) computers connected to Kaiser Permanente's internal network and the internal network and the internet.